Jay-Idrees/Legit-Password-Generator-JQUERY/readme.md

 # Legit Password Generator

 ## About the Project
 This project is designed to create an application that an employee can use to generate a random password based on criteria they’ve selected.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
-I developed this application during the second week of full-stack bootcap at Columbia University.
+I developed this application during the second week of Full-Stack Software Developement at Columbia University.
 Publication date 10/1/2020 <br />

 Password criteria:
 - Between 8 and 128 characters